Donnie Shell: Professional career

-Shell resides in Rock Hill, South Carolina and was the Carolina Panthers Director of Player Development from 1994 to 2009.
+Shell resides in Rock Hill, South Carolina and was the Carolina Panthers director of player development from 1994 to 2009.

-He played in 201 games for the Steelers, only behind other Steelers legends like Ben Roethlisberger (249), Hall of Famer Mike Webster (220) and Hines Ward (who played in 217 games).
+He played in 201 games for the Steelers, fifth most in franchise history behind Ben Roethlisberger (249), Mike Webster (220), Hines Ward (217), and Cameron Heyward (211).

 On January 15, 2020, Shell was announced as a member of the Pro Football Hall of Fame's Centennial Class of 2020.
-He was inducted by Tony Dungy, another Hall of Famer and Steelers legend.
+He was inducted by Tony Dungy, one of Shell's teammates on the Steelers and later a Hall of Fame coach.

 Post-retirement

 Shell previously served as Director of Spiritual Life at Johnson C. Smith University in Charlotte, North Carolina.
 He currently lives in South Carolina and has three children and three grandchildren.